meteorlxy/vssue/packages/docs/src/options/README.md

   ```

   ::: tip
-  The `issueContent` option is only used to auto create the corresonpding issue when it does not exist.
+  The `issueContent` option is only used to auto create the corresponding issue when it does not exist.

   If the issue already exists, Vssue will not try to update the content.
   :::